ICMGP 2022 - Lifetime Achievement Award

 The selection committee for this award will not accept self-nominations.
 All nominees are expected to have made contributions to global mercury research and policy, not only regional issues.
 All nominations must follow the formatting and length requirements outlined below or will not be considered by the selection committee.
 The nominations will be reviewed and the awardee selected by an independent review committee of up to seven individuals (excluding all nominees and nominators) chosen by the Scientific Steering Committee.
 The winner will be announced at least two months before the conference.

-Nominations packages should be e-mailed to the 15th ICMGP Organizing Committee no later than August 8, 2021.
+Nominations packages should be e-mailed to the 15th ICMGP Organising Committee no later than October 8, 2021.

 Information that must be included in the nomination package is listed below.